vim-advent-calendar/ideas/tejr-from-vimrc-to-vim.md

 Attack of the 5,000-line `.vimrc`
 ---------------------------------

-Vim is a tremendously customizable and extensible editor, with a culture of enthusiastic users eagerly sharing and trying out configuration for their startup configuration files at [`~/.vimrc` or `~/.vim/vimrc`][rc].
-That means that these configuration files can end up getting pretty large over time as users add more and more to them over years of use.
+Vim is a tremendously configurable and extensible editor, with a culture of enthusiastic users eagerly sharing and trying out configuration for their startup configuration files in [`~/.vimrc` or `~/.vim/vimrc`][rc].
+That means that these configuration files can end up getting pretty large over time, as users add more and more to them over the years.
 Users learning how the editor works and then customizing it to their workflow move from setting a few global defaults for options—like [`'expandtab'`][et] and [`'wrap'`][wr]—to custom mappings, functions, filetype-specific logic, and nearly inevitably a litany of